ravirun/misfit-ravi/README.md

 ## Evergreen Elements

-✅ **Timeless Topic:** Why AI Might Replace Humans is always relevant
+✅ **Timeless Topic:** AI in 2050: Smarter Tools, Same Dumb Decisions is always relevant
 ✅ **Universal Appeal:** Everyone can relate to this
 ✅ **Satirical Edge:** Smart humor that makes people think
 ✅ **Rewatchable:** Content that ages well